D3spereaux/wazuh-opencti/README.md

   '275a021bbfb6489e54d471899f7db9d1663fc695ec2fe2a2c4538aabf651fd0f'* or
   *[domain-name:value = 'example.org'*), an alert of type
   *indicator_pattern_match* is created.
-A maximum of three alerts are created (configurable by modifying the *max_ind_alerts* variable, and a maximum of 10 indicators are returned by the query.
+A maximum of three alerts are created (configurable by modifying the *max_ind_alerts* variable), and a maximum of 10 indicators are returned by the query for processing and filtering.
 Indicators are sorted by !revoked, detection, score, confidence and valid\_until.
 If the indicator only matches partially, the event type will be *indicator_partial_pattern_match*.
-- For every observable that matches (either by *value* or *hashes_SHA256*, depending on type of observable), an alert is created if the observable has an indicator related to it.
+- For every observable that matches (either by *value* or *hashes_SHA256*, depending on the type of observable), an alert is created if the observable has an indicator related to it.
 Only one indicator is included, and they are sorted like mentioned above before picking the first one.
 The alert\_type is *observable_with_indicator*.
-A maximum of two alerts are created (configurable by modifying the *max_obs_alerts* variable, and a maximum of 10 observables are returned by the query.
+A maximum of two alerts are created (configurable by modifying the *max_obs_alerts* variable), and a maximum of 10 observables are returned by the query.
 - If the observable is related to other observables (IP addresses and domain names), and those observables have indicators, the related indicator is included in the event.
 If the observable only has related indicators, the